IT21299902/SSS-Assignment/README.md

 ## running-the-application
    --Refer to the Local Setup with XAMPP and Online Deployment with 000webhost sections for details on running the application locally and online.

+## Video Tutorial

+To help you set up and run Cyber Chat, please refer to our detailed video tutorials available at:

+   1. ### Setup and Installation: [YouTube Link Here]
+   2. ### Feature Demonstration: [YouTube Link Here]

+## Contributors

+   --This project is a group effort, contributed to by students from SLIIT.
+Here are the details of our team members:

+    [Dissanayake W.P.D.B] - IT21372308 - Description or role if specific
+    [Zakey M.S.M.A]       - IT21299902 - Description or role if specific

+### License

+   --This project is licensed under the MIT License - see the LICENSE.md file for details.